 The map is updated regularly during the months of May – October.
 The HAB Task Force responds to complaints regarding blooms.
 The map does not reflect all possible blooms in the state, only those reported and under investigation.

 The HAB Task Force does not have the resources to provide response support to bloom reports on privately owned waterbodies, therefore those blooms will not appear on the HAB Map below.
-If you suspect a bloom on a private waterbody, please visit the Dept of Wildlife Resources list of Private Lake Management Firms page to find a consultant to provide HAB investigation support and utilize signage and outreach materials on the HAB Resources page.
+If you suspect a bloom on a private waterbody, please visit the Dept of Wildlife Resources list of Private Lake Management Firms page to find a consultant to provide HAB investigation support and utilize our Private Waterbody Manager’s Toolkit.

 You may expand the map to make it larger using the four corner symbol in the upper right hand corner of the map header bar.
 If you embed the map on your site, you must also add the legend on this page.

 Once you expand the map, you may click on recent monitoring points, and click the magnifying glass in the search bar to search for landmarks and addresses to see if there are harmful algae blooms nearby.